The 13 Best Ways To Handle Life's Up & Downs — Even When You Hate Change

 Some women seem to be able to roll with the punches while others curl up in a fetal position in the corner.
+How you respond to life’s inevitable changes makes all the difference for your happiness.
+So, how do those people who roll with the punches get to be so flexible?

-Our minds have the craziest talent for making up the scariest scenes and we don’t need much prompting either just a little ambiguity and we are there in a horror flick.
+Our minds have the craziest talent for making up the scariest scenes when we don't know what is going to happen, and we don’t need much prompting either — just a little ambiguity and we are there in a horror flick.
+This pesky habit is actually a defense mechanism that helps us survive.
+But this defense mechanism is not designed to paralyze you and hold you hostage, but rather to spur you into action.

 So how can we use the stress and anxiety to make the best out of an uncertain circumstance?

-1. See this as an opportunity for the best yet!
+1. See this as an opportunity for the best yet

 Acceptance is a necessity for forward motion.

-But when life does it for us, accept it and be open for new, wonderful things.
+We often don’t take steps to radically change our lives.
+It’s just too scary.
+But when life does it for us, accept it and be open to new, wonderful things.

-2. Change the story you tell yourself about the situation.
+2. Change the story you tell yourself about the situation

 The power to change your life is all about what you say to yourself.

 If your husband left you and the story you are telling yourself is “I am unlovable.
 My best days are over.
-I can’t cope with life and I will never find love again,” your brain believes what you are telling it and it will act and feel accordingly.
+I can’t cope with life, and I will never find love again,” your brain believes what you are telling it and it will act and feel accordingly.

 A way to reframe this and attract what you want and deserve is to say, “It happened.
 I wish he could have stuck it out.
 I have learned so much about myself in this process and am growing stronger every day.
 I will find love again.”